509th Bomb Wing: World War II

-The wing's 509th Operations Group is a direct descendant organization of the World War II 509th Composite Group (509th CG).
-The 509th CG had a single mission: to drop the atomic bomb.
+The wing's 509th Operations Group is a direct descendant organization of the World War II 509th Composite Group.
+The 509th had a single mission: to drop the atomic bomb.
 The group made history on 6 August 1945, when the Boeing B-29 Superfortress "Enola Gay," piloted by Col. Paul W. Tibbets Jr., dropped the first atomic bomb on Hiroshima, Japan.
 The B-29 "Bockscar," piloted by Maj.
 Charles Sweeney, flew over the Japanese mainland on 9 August 1945 and dropped the second atomic bomb on Nagasaki.

 Cold War

 The wing was established as 509th Bombardment Wing, Very Heavy on 3 November 1947 and organized on 17 November 1947.
-The initial mission of the 509th Bomb Wing was to carry out strategic bombing missions using Atomic Bombs at the discretion of the President of the United States.
+The initial mission of the 509th Bomb Wing was to carry out strategic bombing missions using atomic bombs at the discretion of the President of the United States.

 The wing's mission expanded in July 1948 when it received the 509th Air Refueling Squadron and its KB-29M hose-type tankers and later with B/KB–29P boom–type tankers.
 Although aerial refueling had been accomplished as far back as the 1920s, the Air Force decided to make it a permanent part of its operations.
 In fact, the 509th AREFS was one of the first two AREFSs ever activated.
 In the first week of December 1948, the squadron began receiving the KB-29M, modified B-29 bombers capable of providing air-to-air refueling for bombers using a refueling hose [vs. today's USAF standard flying boom].
 With the addition of tankers, the 509th's bombers could reach nearly any point on earth.
 In June 1950, the wing received the B-50D Superfortress and in January 1954, the KC-97 Stratofreighter replaced the aging KB-29Ms.